 If your student is planning to take a test more than once to improve an initial score, or if you think this is a possibility, it’s crucial to plan ahead.
 You need to account for scheduling and taking the test. multiple times and doing more test prep in between.

 For some great insights and advice on the ACT and SAT tests, how to plan and prepare for them, and whether your student should take them, check out my Complete Parents’ Guide to College Testing.

 5. College Fairs in Your Area

-College fairs are some of the best opportunities to meet with representatives from colleges and learn more about schools you may be considering.
+College fairs are some of the best opportunities to meet with representatives from colleges and learn more about schools you’re considering.
 College fairs are held all over the country, and students should start attending these during their freshman year of high school.

 Typically, college fairs are held in metropolitan areas, but sometimes they’re held in smaller communities.
 They’re also free to attend, except for occasional parking fees.